feralcreative/clone-home/README.md

 # Clone Home 🏠

-A powerful GitHub repository management tool with both web interface and CLI.
-Clone, organize, and manage all your GitHub repositories with an intuitive drag-and-drop web interface or command-line tools.
-Perfect for quickly setting up a new development workstation with all your repositories.
+A powerful tool for **organizing your local repositories** by cloning and structuring all your GitHub repositories on your machine. **Clone Home only reads from GitHub via API** - it never modifies anything on GitHub itself.
+Perfect for quickly setting up a new development workstation with all your repositories organized locally.

 ## ✨ Key Features

 - **🌐 Web Interface**: Drag-and-drop organization with visual folder management
 - **🖥️ Command Line**: Powerful CLI with filtering, dry-run, and automation
 - **🤖 Auto-Organization**: One-click organization by owner, language, or year
-- **💾 Dual Configuration Export**: Save both `.env` files and `.clonehome` organization files from the web interface
+- **💾 Configuration Exports**: Save both `.env` files and `.clonehome` organization files from the web interface
 - **🔍 Smart Filtering**: Advanced search and filtering capabilities
 - **⚡ One-Click Cloning**: Clone all repositories with a single command
 - **🛡️ Safe Operations**: Preview mode and safety checks prevent accidents
-- **🔄 Real-time Updates**: Automatic .env file monitoring without server restart
-- **⚡ Performance Optimized**: Memory-efficient with optimized operations

 ## 📸 Screenshot

 ![Clone Home Web Interface](web/assets/images/screenshot.png)

+## 🎯 What Clone Home Does

+**Clone Home is for LOCAL repository organization:**

+✅ **What it DOES:**

+- Downloads/clones your GitHub repositories to your local machine
+- Organizes them into custom folder structures locally
+- Reads repository information via GitHub API (read-only)
+- Creates local `.env` and `.clonehome` configuration files
+- Manages your local development environment setup

+❌ **What it does NOT do:**

+- Modify anything on GitHub (repos, settings, etc.)
+- Push changes back to GitHub
+- Create or delete repositories on GitHub
+- Change GitHub repository settings or permissions

+**Think of it as:** A smart way to organize all your GitHub repos locally for development work.

 ## 🚀 Quick Start